That girl who struck us out?

 Our first batter didn't know what hit him.
 She fired three strikes in a row, and he didn't even think about swinging.
 He was worried about physical survival.

-If my memory ain't too vague or tricky, she struck out nearly every one of us all night long.
-I'm sure it must have been at least a no-hitter, if not a perfect game.
+If my memory isn't too vague or tricky, she struck out nearly every one of us all night long.
 She never looked cocky out there on the mound, just confident.
 Simply enjoying what she was doing.

 I got three at-bats and, like the others, just went through the paces.
 I mean, you couldn't even see the damn ball, much less try to hit it.